geo-ant/blog/_posts/2024-07-20-bayesian-nonlinear-least-squares.md

 where $$N_y - N_p$$ is typically called the _degrees of freedom_ of the fit.
 This
 formula has always sense to me intuitively (maybe because I'd seen it so often), but I have never seen a derivation.
-I assume those are Frequentist results, but I honestly don't know and I've never seen them derive.
+I assume those are Frequentist results, but I honestly don't know and I've never seen them derived.
+They might also be Bayesian results obtained with different priors or different approximations.
 Again, for $$N_p \ll N_y$$ the differences are probably neglegible.
-However, I feel it's important to understand which assumptions those formulas imply, becaue it allows me to understand what those confidence intervals actually mean: For example [Ceres Solver](http://ceres-solver.org/nnls_covariance.html) gives the same formulas that I gave for known standard derivations, while the [GNU scientific library](https://www.gnu.org/software/gsl/doc/html/nls.html#covariance-matrix-of-best-fit-parameters) (GSL)
+However, I feel it's important to understand which assumptions those formulas imply, becaue it allows us to understand what those confidence intervals actually mean: For example [Ceres Solver](http://ceres-solver.org/nnls_covariance.html) gives the same formulas that I gave for known standard derivations, while the [GNU scientific library](https://www.gnu.org/software/gsl/doc/html/nls.html#covariance-matrix-of-best-fit-parameters) (GSL)